-Rob Brewster, Sheringham Teaching School – Subject Knowledge.
+Developing Subject Knowledge – Rob Brewster, Sheringham Teaching School

 The report ‘What Makes Great Teaching?’ suggests that (Pedagogical) content knowledge has strong evidence of impact on student outcomes (Robert Coe, 2014).
 The OFSTED 2019 document ‘Overview of Research’ states: ‘If curriculum lies at the heart of education, and subject lies at the heart of curriculum, then it follows that teachers need solid knowledge and understanding of the subject(s) they teach.
 How much subject knowledge do you need?
 What is the nature of the knowledge?
 How do you get it?